 There’s been a lot written about Seattle Mariners second baseman Robinson Cano lately.
 First, there was the hyperbolic rant of a fired coach that spurred a media frenzy.
-A few days later, the New York tabloids speculated that he’s not happy in Seattle and would welcome a return to the New York Yankees.
+A few days later, the New York tabloids speculated that he’s not happy in Seattle and would welcome a return to the Yankees.
 Since those reports surfaced, Mariners GM Jerry Dipoto and Cano’s agent have both shot down the notion that the veteran wants out of Seattle

 Now that both player and club are publicly on the same page, should the Mariners consider moving their all-star second baseman?
 I’m not talking about a trade.
 Rather, a relocation to another position on the playing field.
 Specifically, first base.

 I’m sure that some will criticize the suggestion of moving a two-time Gold Glove second baseman who’s played all but one fielding inning at that position during 11 seasons.
 If now isn’t a good time to ask, when should the question be posed?

 Considering Cano will be entering his age-33 season, wouldn’t it behoove the team to at least contemplate a transition plan for their most expensive player?
 Doing so might help keep him healthy and productive until his contract expires, plus improve the team’s second base defense.

 It’s true that the Mariners’ second baseman has been very durable, averaging 159 games-per-season since 2007.
 But, the six-time all-star is on the wrong side of 30 and bound to show signs of decline during the latter years of his 10-year/$240 million deal.
 It’s possible that his defense is already showing signs of decline.